 - On the page, locate the image you want to add the alt attribute to.

-- Right-click on the image and click Change title (Alt text):
+- Right-click (long-click on Mac) on the image and click Change title (Alt text):

 - Enter the image title: